 This course presents the principles of biologic responses to ionizing radiation at the molecular, cellular, tissue, and organ levels.
-Factors affecting biological radiosensitivity and response, including genetic/somatic effects and deterministic/stochastic effects will be discussed.
+Factors affecting biological radio-sensitivity and response, including genetic/somatic effects and deterministic/stochastic effects will be discussed.
 Sources of radiation, the production of radiation and its properties, photon interaction with matter, radiation detection, and units of measurement are reviewed.
 It will also include principles of protection and highlight the radiographer responsibility to keep exposure to radiation As Low As Reasonably Achievable (ALARA) for patients, personnel, and the public.
 Radiation health and safety requirements of governing agencies will be discussed.
+Students, using evidence-based methods, will critically evaluate the evidence of current practice and research relevant to radiobiology and protection.

 Prerequisites: Student must meet admission criteria and be credentialed in Medical Imaging Modality (Radiography, Nuclear Medicine, Radiation Therapy, Magnetic Resonance Imaging, Diagnostic Medical Sonography)

-ALH388 Healthcare Quality Management 3 Credits
+ALH388 Healthcare Quality Management

 Efficient organizational processes, product and service quality, and customer satisfaction are consistently moving targets.
 This course will explain the basic principles and techniques of quality management (QM) in healthcare and how healthcare organizations can create a cycle of continuous process improvement.
-A range of topics will be covered including measuring performance to creating high-quality services that satisfy customer expectations, use of QM to aid in identification and quality problemsolving, and compliance with government and accreditation standards.
+A range of topics will be covered including measuring performance to creating high-quality services that satisfy customer expectations, use of QM to aid in identification and quality problem-solving, and compliance with government and accreditation standards.
 This course will prepare Allied Health students to understand their role in the QM process and how QM can be applied in their respective areas within the organization.

-ALH390 Upper-Level Allied Health Transfer Credit 3 Credits
+ALH390 Upper-Level Allied Health Transfer Credit